-Fire-fighting equipment and systems for fire-fighting
+Re Section 37 Fire-fighting equipment and systems for fire-fighting

-To fulfil the requirement for depressurisation and flare systems as mentioned in the first subsection, Chapter 11 of the NS-EN ISO 13702 standard as well as Attachment B.8, and the ISO 23251 standard should be used, with the following additions:
+To fulfil the requirement for fixed fire-fighting installations as mentioned in the first subsection, Chapter 12 of the NS-EN ISO 13702 standard as well as Attachment B.8, should be used, with the following additions:

-- a) The risk represented by other potential fires should be reduced to the extent possible, - b) CO2 as an extinguishant should not be used in rooms where personnel can be present, - c) in areas where strong winds can occur, this should be taken into account when placing nozzles and in relation to the need for increased capacity, - d) water mist systems can be installed if realistic tests have been carried out showing that the system fulfils its planned function, - e) as regards fire-fighting in engine rooms for diesel engines, particular consideration should be given to pumps and pipes in the fuel unit, and separate spot protection should be installed, if applicable, f) in the event of equal fire solutions, the one that utilises the least environmentally harmful extinguishant, should be selected, cf. Section 3a of the Product Control Act (in Norwegian only).
+- a) The risk represented by other potential fires should be reduced to the extent possible, - b) CO2 as an extinguishant should not be used in rooms where personnel can be present, - c) in areas where strong winds can occur, this should be taken into account when placing nozzles and in relation to the need for increased capacity, - d) water mist systems can be installed if realistic tests have been carried out showing that the system fulfils its planned function, - e) as regards fire-fighting in engine rooms for diesel engines, particular consideration should be given to pumps and pipes in the fuel unit, and separate spot protection should be installed, if applicable, - f) in the event of equal fire solutions, the one that utilises the least environmentally harmful extinguishant, should be selected, cf. Section 3a of the Product Control Act (in Norwegian only).